WAIT! The Virus Changed Things.

 Once the operation is over, one of the surgeons will come to the waiting room to find your family and give them your photo and let them know you are doing great.
 This is typically just over 1 hour after they left you.
 And then, after you wake up and feel like chatting (usually about 1 hour after the operation is over), you will change into your regular clothes and your family/friends can come back to join you again for the last 30-45 minutes with us.
 This allows your family to participate in the final visit with the surgeons and be a part of the last instructions we give you.

-At least one of the surgeons will visit with you and your family together before you go.
-One last point: have your family download this app for themselves.
+Have your family download this app for themselves.
 It won’t have a few personalized things that yours does, but they can have access to all of this information and they will be happier knowing what is going on.
+They use it as a visitor and it is about 95% the same.

 What your family should bring